-That said, prior to packing up their home and shipping it to Singapore, either by sea or by air, expats should take some time to decide if this is a necessity.
-A good deal of furnished accommodation is available in Singapore, and the city-state is home to a consumer focused society, so it's easy to buy whatever one needs at very competitive prices.
+That said, before packing up their home and shipping it to Singapore, either by sea or by air, expats should take some time to decide if this is a necessity.
+A good deal of furnished accommodation is available in Singapore, and the city-state is home to a consumer-focused society, so it's easy to buy whatever one needs at very competitive prices.

 What’s more, given the transient nature of the expat community, there’s plenty of opportunity to procure used goods in great condition from those repatriating to their country of origin, or moving elsewhere.

 While it’s cheaper to ship by sea, it does take longer.
-Time associated with shipments varies according to the destination from which goods are being shipped.
+The time associated with shipments varies according to the destination from which goods are being shipped.

-It’s recommended that expats employ the services of a professional shipping company, as these organisations are familiar with the logistics involved in the shipping process and can advise expats in regard to documentation and duties.
+It’s recommended that expats employ the services of a professional shipping company, as these organisations are familiar with the logistics involved in the shipping process and can advise expats about documentation and duties.

 Expats shipping their household goods to Singapore can do so duty-free; that said, cars, liquor and tobacco are subject to a Goods and Services Tax (GST).

-For further information regarding the shipping and importing of goods, personal belongings or even pets, we recommend visiting Singapore Customs, the official website for the branch of government that handles trade and revenue.
+- For further information regarding the shipping and importing of goods, personal belongings or even pets, we recommend visiting Singapore Customs, the official website of the branch of government that handles trade and revenue.

 Are you an expat living in Singapore?